 The short film covers three days with Simon, a single father (due to his husband’s deployment), and his eight year old daughter Scout, over a non-linear timeline.

 The short film opens with scenes in a city park as the two have a fun Sunday afternoon together.
-They’re also seen sharing a supper together before settling in for their weekly movie night.
+They’re also seen sharing a supper before settling in for their weekly movie night.

-On another day, Simon runs through his morning routine before getting Scout off to camp.
+On another day, Simon runs through his morning routine before getting Scout off to summer camp.
 As he’s lovingly packing her lunch, he’s unwelcomely reminded of an appointment.

 Simon’s arrival at a medical facility of some sort is teased through strategic camera work, visual and audio cues.
 He approaches a registration desk before taking a seat to wait.
-Another woman in the waiting room watches as Simon thumbs through a magazine.
+A woman in the waiting room watches as Simon thumbs through a magazine.
 The two share some poignant small talk that becomes jarring, just before Simon is called in.

 The film is about loss, and how life can be short and change at any moment.
-Shot at three locations over a two day shoot in St. John’s, NL on August 20 and 21, 2016, the film was completed in January 2018 and has begun being submitted to various film festivals.
+Shot at three locations over a two day shoot in St. John’s, NL on August 20 and 21, 2016, the film was completed in January 2018 and has been submitted to various film festivals.